 Baptism Preparation for Infants

 Preparation for parents, including discussion of the signs, symbols and meaning of baptism, is required prior to the celebration of the Sacrament.
 This Baptism Preparation Class is scheduled 3 times a year.
-The next preparation sessions are: March 5, 2019 or May 7, 2019.
+The next preparation sessions are: Tuesday, October 15, 2019, Tuesday, March 3, 2020 and Tuesday, May 19, 2020.

 To register for your child's baptism at Holy Trinity Parish, please contact Val Magnuson, Pastoral Assistant, at the Parish Office.